Picture of Zuriel "Z" Lozano

 Athlete burnout is defined by Sport Psychologists as: physical/emotional exhaustion, sport devaluation, reduced athletic performance and accomplishment”.

-Avoid Athlete BurnoutBurnout can occur at a VERY YOUNG AGE.
-I’ve personally met many 12 yrs old with serious signs of burnout.
-But sadly there are a number of parents who refuse to believe their kids are too young to burnout, instead they insist that what their kids need is to be pushed to reach excellence.
+Avoid Athlete BurnoutBurnout can happen at a very young age.
+I have personally met many 12-year-olds who show severe signs of burnout.
+Unfortunately, a number of parents refuse to believe their children are too young to burn out, insisting that what their children require is to be pushed to achieve excellence.

-• Sociologist and sport Psychologists have found that competitive youth sports controls the identity of participants and controls their lives, leaving them feeling disempowered.
-In other words, your sport season dictates who you are and how you will live your life.
-Example: practice times, games, tournaments, showcase, personal life, road trips and even your budget.
-Everything is done around the sport
+• Sociologist and sports Competitive youth sports can shape participants’ identities and lives, leading to feelings of disempowerment, according to psychologists.
+In other words, the sport season shapes who you are and how you live your life.
+Consider practice times, games, tournaments, showcases, personal life, road trips, and even your budget.
+Everything is done around the sport.

-Tension, depression, fatigue, irritability, decreased energy level, problems sleeping, increased occurrence of illness and frequent signs exhaustion.
-Feeling of disappointment, feelings that their contribution to the team is insignificant.
+Tension, depression, fatigue, irritability, low energy, difficulty sleeping, increased occurrence of illness, and frequent signs of exhaustion.
+Feelings of disappointment and insignificance in their contribution to the team.

-Today, every athlete is searching for their ultimate goal, which is play in college, professional, national team etc. But If you are able to enjoy training hard and playing the game while searching your dream, then you are on your way.
+Today, every athlete strives for their ultimate goal, which may be to play for a college, professional, or national team.
+However, if you can enjoy training hard and playing the game while pursuing your dream, you are on your way.

 More to explorer